 Additionally, it can be difficult for employees from underrepresented groups to feel motivated or inspired to advance if there’s a lack of diversity in leadership positions within the organization.

-How to address underperformance in the workplace
+How to address employee underperformance

 - Improve internal communication

 The first place to start when addressing underperformance is with the people in charge: managers.
 Managers play a critical role in the success of a team and the individuals that are part of it.
 Encourage managers to ask employees what aspects of life and work might be affecting their performance, as well as what they need from their organization, leadership and work environment to help them feel more motivated and engaged.

 Better communication also means setting clear expectations for employees around performance goals and having transparency around company policies, procedures and benefits that are there to guide them.